talent-garden/mount-lambda-layer/README.md

 ## Outputs

-This actions doesn't provide any output since it overrides the local `package.json` file
+This action doesn't provide any output since it overrides the local `package.json` file